ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-TimedMode-5.md

     Which of the following are valid options that the Solutions Architect can implement to meet the above requirement?
 (Select TWO.)

     - Set a lifecycle policy in the bucket to transition the data to S3 – Standard IA storage class after one week (7 days).
 - Set a lifecycle policy in the bucket to transition the data to S3 – One Zone-Infrequent Access storage class after one week (7 days).
     - Set a lifecycle policy in the bucket to transition the data to S3 Glacier Deep Archive storage class after one week (7 days).
-    - Set a lifecycle policy in the bucket to transition the data from Standard storage class to Glacier after one week (7 days).
+    - ==Set a lifecycle policy in the bucket to transition the data from Standard storage class to Glacier after one week (7 days).==
-    - Set a lifecycle policy in the bucket to transition to S3 – Standard IA after 30 days
+    - ==Set a lifecycle policy in the bucket to transition to S3 – Standard IA after 30 days==

     **Incorrect**

     You can add rules in a lifecycle configuration to tell Amazon S3 to transition objects to another Amazon S3 storage class.
 For example: When you know that objects are infrequently accessed, you might transition them to the STANDARD_IA storage class.
 Or transition your data to the GLACIER storage class in case you want to archive objects that you don’t need to access in real time.